Tynan: History

+Tynan Abbey, an 18th-century country house with an extensive demesne that belonged to the Stronge family, was situated near Tynan until it was destroyed by the Provisional IRA in 1981.
+The ruins have since been demolished.
+The grounds hold an extensive cemetery with grave stones going back centuries and others worn beyond recognition.

 Tynan won the status as the most well-preserved rural Irish village in 1993.

 The Troubles

-On January 21, 1981, Sir Norman Stronge, 8th Baronet (86), Ulster Unionist Party member, and former Speaker at Stormont, and his son, James Stronge (48), an off-duty member of the Royal Ulster Constabulary reserve, were shot dead by the Provisional Irish Republican Army (IRA) at their mansion, Tynan Abbey, Tynan.
+Incidents that occurred in the area, during The Troubles, include the killing of Sir Norman Stronge, 8th Baronet on 21 January 1981.
+Stronge (aged 86), who was an Ulster Unionist Party member and former Speaker at Stormont, was shot dead, along with his son, James Stronge (48) and an off-duty member of the Royal Ulster Constabulary reserve, by the Provisional Irish Republican Army (IRA) at their mansion at Tynan Abbey.

-Places of interest

-Tynan Abbey has an extensive demesne, a country house belonging to the Stronge family was situated here until it was destroyed by the Provisional IRA in 1981.
-The ruins have since been demolished.
-The grounds hold an extensive cemetery with grave stones going back centuries and others worn beyond recognition.